mikimer/LoRa/README.md

 ###This project allows you to quickly try LoRa communications.
 **LoRa** is an exciting new technology for communicating at **Lo**ng **Ra**nge, low power, and low cost.
 This project uses an Arduino Uno and a [Multitech mDot LoRa node](http://www.multitech.com/models/94557148LF) to send data to the [Senet LoRa network](https://app.senetco.com/senetdev/login.aspx).
 Senet provides the gateways to receive the LoRa signal; [Zapier](https://zapier.com) and  Google Spreadsheets provide the rest of the software.

 It should take **about 1 hour to complete this project**, once you have the hardware.
+We've included lots of photos and screenshots to explain the project visually; the text provides additional details.

 This project was developed by the [Orange IoT Studio](http://orangeiotstudio.com/) to promote the adoption of LoRa.
 To that end, the IoT Studio is [supporting companies](http://orangeiotstudio.com/) interested in LoRa by donating hardware kits and by funding co-development.